Keyboard shortcuts

 SwissArmyHammer is an integrated software development lifecycle (SDLC) platform for AI-powered coding agents.
 It combines skills, agents, tools, and validators into a single system that turns your AI coding assistant into a complete development team.

-Instead of a loose collection of scripts and prompts, SwissArmyHammer provides a structured composition of capabilities — each with a clear role — that work together to plan, implement, test, review, and ship code.
+Instead of a loose collection of scripts and one-off instructions, SwissArmyHammer provides a structured composition of capabilities — each with a clear role — that work together to plan, implement, test, review, and ship code.

 Three CLIs, One System